yourlegacy/yourlegacy/_posts/2014-04-28-toronto-raptors-perfect-team.md

 The expectation in the Eastern Conference was a finals matchup of Miami and Indiana.
 But heading into the playoffs, neither team has looked as strong as billed.
 Indiana went 10-13 down the stretch, almost coughing up a #1 seed that seemed impossible to lose.
 Then they dropped their series opener to the Hawks in spectacularly ugly fashion.
 This Pacers team is falling apart at the wrong time.

 The defending champion Heat didn’t finish well either at 4-6.
 They are the 3rd worst rebounding team in the playoffs.
 Unlike philosophers, they aren’t deep.
 Dwyane Wade hasn’t been healthy since BlackBerry made the best phone on the market.
 They rely on LeBron James to play like the best player on earth, every single night.
-If this Heat team does end up winning it all this year; it will be because James is in fact the greatest player of all time.
+If this Heat team does end up winning it all this year, it will be because James is in fact the greatest player of all time.
 If that’s the case, maybe he deserves a movie role...

 ![space jam](/images/articles/raptors/your-legacy-lebron-james.jpg)